tensorlayer/RLzoo/docs/guide/installation.rst

 Installation
 =================================

+RLzoo generally requires Python>=3.5.
+Also if you want to use DeepMind Control Suite environment, Python 3.6 will be required.

 Direct installation:

 .. code-block:: bash
    :linenos:

-   pip install rlzoo
+   pip3 install rlzoo

 Install from the source code on github: